 Fortunately, Giardia is generally curable with proper medication and diligent sanitation practices.
 Dog parents must make sure to clean home surfaces with an effective disinfectant or bleach and replace water bowls on a daily basis, as the Giardia parasite can easily survive in both environments.
 It’s also a good idea to wash the dog with shampoo as instructed to remove any potential cysts in their fur.

 Every dog’s Giardia is different and may need varying types of treatment.
 However, veterinarians often prescribe oral medication such as Fenbendazole, typically used for treating worms, or Metronidazole, an antibiotic.
 Occasionally, these medications are combined with others to enhance effectiveness.
 These medications are administered for a few days to ensure that the Giardia cysts do not survive treatment.
-Afterwards, it is highly recommended for dog parents to make follow-up appointments and monitor for possible reinfection.
+Afterward, it is highly recommended for dog parents to make follow-up appointments and monitor for possible reinfection.

 How much does it cost to treat Giardia in dogs?